Harshitjain-307/Color-Detection/README.md

 5. Prediction of color
 6. Returning the prediction is true or false

+## Contact

+If you have any questions or suggestions, feel free to contact us:

+- **Email:** Harshitjain3075@gmail.com
+---

+Thank you !!

 I think, the training data has a huge important in classification accuracy.
 I created my training data carefully but maybe the accuracy can be higher with more suitable training data.